henryspatialanalysis/city_walkability/analysis/README.md

 - Install [R](https://cran.r-project.org/bin/windows/base/) version 4.1 or above.
 New R users might find [RStudio](https://posit.co/download/rstudio-desktop/) a useful way to navigate the code.
 - Install 12 R packages from CRAN: `install.packages(c('argparse', 'data.table', 'devtools', 'httr', 'glue', 'sf', 'terra', 'tictoc', 'tidycensus', 'tigris', 'units', 'yaml'))`
 - Install the "elevatr" package from GitHub: `devtools::install_github('jhollist/elevatr')`
+- Install the "r5r" package from GitHub: `devtools::install_github("ipeaGIT/r5r", subdir = "r-package")`
 - Install the free Java SE Development Kit 11, a requirement for the "r5r" package.
 For more information, see section 2 from this "r5r" [vignette](https://cran.r-project.org/web/packages/r5r/vignettes/r5r.html).
-- Install the "r5r" package from GitHub: `devtools::install_github("ipeaGIT/r5r", subdir = "r-package")`
+- Install the [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis/Installation) command line tool for processing OpenStreetMap data

 You may also want to apply for API keys to repeatedly pull US Census and OpenTopography data.
 - Apply for a US Census API key [here](https://api.census.gov/data/key_signup.html)
 - Apply for an OpenTopography API key by creating an account on [their website](https://opentopography.org/), then selecting "Request an API Key"
-- Add both API keys to the `~/.Renviron` file (you may need to create this file if it does not already exist).
+- Add both API keys to the `~/.Renviron` file.
+You may need to create this file if it does not already exist.
 The file should include lines that look like this:

 ```
 OPENTOPO_KEY="asdf1234" # Update to the actual key
-CENSUS_API_KEY="ghjk5678" # Update to the actual key
+CENSUS_API_KEY="asdf1234" # Update to the actual key
 ```